bigtoga/Examples/Cloud/Azure/Compute/Azure Virtual Machines/VM Scale Sets/Azure DevOps Scale Set.md

 ### Azure:
 1. Create and configure your VM
+2. Install build tools, required software on the VM
 2. Deprovision and generalize the VM
 3. Create a new custom VM image
 4. Deploy a scale set that uses the image